Cheese-Grating: How to Grate Cheese?

 If I want cheese, should I purchase pre-shredded cheese or grate it myself?

 In every dish that calls for shredded cheese, whether to shred your own or purchase pre-shredded presents a significant challenge.
 Sometimes you can resort to pre-grated cheese, but if possible, it is better to grate it yourself.

 Home-grated cheese contains fewer lumps than store-bought shredded cheese and melts more smoothly.
 This is because there are no fillers added during the grating process.

 Most people use a cheese grater when shredding cheese at home.
 There are two main types of cheese graters available in most stores.

 - A box cheese grater is an invaluable addition to any kitchen.
 There are three grater sizes and a shaver blade, so you may prepare your cheese anyway you choose.

 - A handheld cheese grater, which often only comes in one shredding thickness but is perfect for when you're in a need, is the best option for a rapid cheese shred.

 What are the drawbacks of a hand held grater?
 The only drawback of using a hand-help cheese grater is the risk of developing a hand cramp if your recipe asks for a lot of shredded cheese.

 But every cheese lover should always have one of these manual graters on hand.
-And the best place to buy a grater is McDonald Paper & Restaurant Supplies with their awesome selection of different graters.

 The Second Choice: Using a Food Processor